okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-scim-app/main/index.md

 ## Test your integration

-The OIN Wizard journey includes the **Test your integration** experience page to help you configure and test your integration within the same org before submission.
+The OIN Wizard journey includes the **Test integration** experience page to help you configure and test your integration within the same org before submission.
 This page functions in a top-down approach, where you need to do the following:

 1. Generate instances for testing.
+You need to create a test instance for each protocol that your integration supports.
+    * For SSO integrations, configure SSO and assign test users for the instance.
+    * For SCIM integrations, configure **Provisioning** > **Enable API integration** on the instance and map user profile attributes.

+1. Test your integration.
-2. Test the required flows in the OIN Submission Tester with your generated test instances.
-3. Fix any test failures from the OIN Submission Tester, then regenerate the app instance (if necessary) and retest.
+   * For SSO integrations, test the required flows in the OIN Submission Tester with your generated test instances.
+Fix any test failures from the OIN Submission Tester, then regenerate the test instance (if necessary) and retest.
+   * For SCIM integrations, execute the Okta-Runscope CRUD test suite and the Okta manual test cases with your generated instance.
-4. Submit your integration after all required tests ran successfully in the OIN Submission Tester.
+1. Submit your integration after all required tests are successful.

 > **Note:** You must have the Okta Browser Plugin installed with **Allow in Incognito** enabled before you use the  **OIN Submission Tester**.
 See [OIN Wizard requirements](/docs/guides/submit-app-prereq/main/#oin-wizard-requirements).

 ### Generate instances for testing

 Generate instances for testing in your Okta Developer Edition org directly from the OIN Wizard.
 The Wizard takes the configuration and test information from your OIN submission and allows you to configure a specific integration instance to your test app.
 The generated instance allows you to test your customer admin experience and end-user sign-in experience.
-Generate an instance for each SSO protocol that your integration supports.
+Generate an instance for each protocol that your integration supports.

 To generate an integration instance:

-1. From the **Test your integration experience** page, click **Generate instance**.
+1. From the **Test integration** page, click **Generate instance**.

     A page appears to add your instance details.
 See [Add existing app integrations](https://help.okta.com/okta_help.htm?type=oie&id=csh-apps-add-app).